BlackSkyNetwork/nexus/docs/wiki/cryptocurrency-101.md

 * Unstoppable Domains maintains a [Web3 glossary](https://unstoppabledomains.com/blog/the-web3-glossary), if you want to better understand what terms like *WAGMI*, *PFP*, or *Diamond Hands* mean.
 * The Defiant has some good [DeFi 101 resources](https://thedefiant.io/defi-101/).
 * The Satoshi Nakamoto Institute maintains a nice archive of [critical historic texts](https://nakamotoinstitute.org/literature/) related to bitcoin, crypto-anarchy, free software, etc.
-* Matter Labs maintains *[a curated list](https://github.com/matter-labs/awesome-zero-knowledge-proofs) of awesome things related to learning zero knowledge proofs*.
+* There is a great independently [curated list](https://github.com/ventali/awesome-zk) of awesome things related to learning zero knowledge proofs.
 * Gnosis Guild is launching [ZODIAC.WIKI](https://zodiac.wiki), an upcoming resource documenting a *pattern language* for DAOs, explaining common problems that DAOs face and proposed solutions.

 ## Sacred Texts